How to Buy the Best Life Insurance for Marijuana Users & Secure the Best Rates in

 Underwriting Considerations Remain the Same Whether You Smoke Marijuana or Not

-By far, your overall health history still is the most critical factor on any life insurance application.
+Your overall health history is still the most critical factor in any life insurance application.
 The use of marijuana is just another rating factor on an application.

 You can receive preferred rates as long as your health is acceptable.
 However, anytime an applicant has medical conditions, those issues could impact their rates.